Who do you think you are?

 Opportunities to contribute

-While I was working for the New Brunswick government in Property Assessment, I was asked to do a series of lectures on the situation in Ukraine for government employees at all levels.
-The Government had initiated a program that matched government job openings with Ukrainian newcomers who had those specific skillsets and they needed someone to provide background information.
-With my master’s degree in history and my ability to do the presentations in (my tortured) French, I may have been the only person in the province who could actually do those lectures.
+While working for the Government of New Brunswick in an unrelated department, I was asked to do a series of lectures on the situation in Ukraine for government employees at all levels.
+The Government had initiated a program that matched government job openings with Ukrainian newcomers who had those specific skillsets and needed someone to provide background information.

 The final chapter?